603,700 sq. km

 228 pp plus fold-out, 265 x 327 mm, RU

 Donetsk Book Publishing House

 Ивано-Франковск - Ivano-Frankivsk

 4 panels (8 pp), 140 x 215 mm, GE

 Use Air Transport for Cargo Transportation!

-Information leaflet about lowered tariffs for transport of baggage, mail, parcels and cargo from Kharkov to other cities in the Soviet Union.
-'With the collective farms the airport concludes contracts for the transportation of fruits and vegetables.
-When sending such cargoes more than 2 tons, for the accompanying person a free flight ticket is provided along with the cargo and return flights'.
-The backside shows the tariffs for passengers, luggage, mail, parcels and cargo from Kharkov to many cities in the USSR.
+Lowered tariffs for transport of baggage, mail, parcels and cargo from Kharkov to other cities in the Soviet Union. '"ith the collective farms the airport concludes contracts for the transportation of fruits and vegetables.
+When sending such cargoes more than 2 tons, for the accompanying person a free flight ticket is provided along with the cargo and return flights."

 2 pp, 216 x 299 mm, RU

 Kharkov Agency for Air Transport Communcation, 1961 - 4000